-Leaving the main road for N'Dounga Tarey, in the Kollo Department, in the heart of the rice fields near the Niger River, is a village of about 1,000 inhabitants.
+In the Kollo Department, in the heart of the rice fields near the Niger River, is a village of about 1,000 inhabitants.
 A few weeks ago, the Parc de Kouré, also in Kollo, was the scene of an atrocity when terrorists took the life of eight people.

 Besides terrorism, the village faces a range of other challenges; one of the most severe issues is a lack of access to water.
 Access to clean water is pivotal to food production as well as hygiene and health.
 Furthermore, the lack of water even leads to conflict at times.
 When several neighbours in the village shared a single source of water, conflict arose with neighbouring rice farmers.
 This conflict further exacerbated women’s safe and regular access to water.